Maroochydore pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Maroochydore tomorrow?

-On 26 June 2026, pollen conditions in Maroochydore will be similar to today, with cypress at low levels, myrtle at low levels
+On 17 July 2026, pollen conditions in Maroochydore will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in Maroochydore this week?